 Class assignments and grading

-Homework problems will be assigned for completion over two weeks.
+Homework problems will be assigned for completion over one or two weeks.

 15% Mid-term I 15% Mid-term II 20% Lab exam 50% Homework